Why Thumbnails With Faces Get More Clicks

 The Psychology of Faces in Thumbnails

 Humans are wired to pay attention to faces.
-This is not a metaphor -- it is a measurable neurological phenomenon.
-The fusiform face area (FFA), a region in the temporal lobe of the brain, is specialized for face recognition and activates within 170 milliseconds of seeing a face.
+The fusiform face area (FFA), a region in the temporal lobe, is specialized for face recognition and activates within 170 milliseconds of seeing a face.
 That is faster than conscious thought.
-Before you decide to click, your brain has already registered the face, processed its expression, and begun forming an emotional response.
+Before you've decided to click, your brain has already registered the face, processed its expression, and started forming an emotional response.

 Familiarity and Trust